We might be passionately proud of our home, but there are a few things about Manchester that do our absolute head in.

 Piccadilly Gardens in general

 A place that could have been pretty, but instead has the ugliest concrete wall to ever exist looming over it.
-What used to actually resemble a ‘garden’, now couldn’t be further representative of its name, and to make matters worse, it’s always busy and you’re guaranteed to catch a whiff of something funky when passing through.
+What used to actually resemble a ‘garden’, now couldn’t be further representative of its name, and to make matters worse, it’s always busy and you’re guaranteed to catch a whiff of something funky when passing through – something COVID doesn’t seem to have helped us out with.

 Having to join a virtual queue at your favourite restaurants